 There is not one set rate, even for a specific credit card.
 The rate on your Capital One® Venture® card may be significantly different than your neighbor’s rate.
 That’s because creditors use a combination of factors to determine your individual rate.

 How high or low an APR goes is largely based on the following:

 - The benchmark interest rate from the Federal Reserve at the time you open the account.
 The current benchmark rate is between 0% and 0.25%.

 - Your credit score

 - They type of card you wish to open (i.e. reward credit cards usually have higher rates)

 If you have excellent credit and apply for a low APR credit card when the Fed drops interest rates, you minimize interest charges.
 Changes in circumstances may change your rates.

 IMPORTANT NOTE: Credit card APR can change!

 Most (not all) credit cards have variable interest rates.
 That means the rate can change based on what’s happening with the economy.
 If the Federal Reserve increases benchmark interest rates, expect your rates to increase, too.
 So, if the Fed raises the rate by 0.25% then you should see your rates increase by that amount, too.
-Speaking of which, the Fed has raised rates 3 times by 0.25% in twelve months; experts say to expect at least one more increase by the end of 2017.
+Since 2017, the Fed has raised interest rates 7 times.
+Although no rate increases have occurred in 2019, experts say you should expect them soon.

 Of course, if the economy is weak and the Fed drops interest rates, it’s good for anyone carrying a balance.
 Your debt may be slightly easier to pay off.
 However, most credit card companies won’t lower your rates as quickly as they increased them after a Fed rate hike.